gsthanhnguyen/space-invaders/README.md

 **Invaders**

-* Appear randomly along the top of the screen and move at a 45-degree angle to the tank at the bottom of the screen
-* When invaders hit a wall then invaders will bounce off and continue at a 45-degree angle in the other direction.
+* Appear randomly along the top of the screen and move at a 45-degree angle.
+When invaders hit a wall, they will bounce off and continue at a 45-degree angle in the other direction.
-* When invaders hit the tank's shield which is a circle area around the tank, a "Boom" animation will be popped it up
+* When invaders hit the tank's shield which is a circle area around the tank, a "Boom" animation is popped up
-* When invaders reach the bottom of the screen, the game is over and the "Game over" screen will be popped up
+* When invaders reach the screen bottom, the game is over and the "Game over" screen will be appeared

 **Missiles**

-* When missiles hit the invaders, both of them will be disappeared and the "Explosion" animation will be popped up
+* When missiles hit the invaders, both of them will be disappeared and the "Explosion" animation is popped up

 **Score**